st7ma784/MLSlurmTemplate/README.md

 # MLModelDev
 A template repo for creating a new model

 ## This repo details how to create a clean code base for a model.
 We'll use pytorchlightning for its hardware agnotsticism and abstraction of trivial decisions.
+If you want help converting Pytorch to Pytorch-lightning: https://github.com/Lightning-AI/lightning/tree/master/examples/convert_from_pt_to_pl

 ## Deployment :
 This repo is designed to complement the  st7ma784/MLModelDeploy repo. there you will find code for deploying this to HEC/SLURM/ other.